getsops/sops/README.rst

     ship-to:  *id001

-``sops`` uses the path to a value as additional data in the AEAD encryption, and thus dynamic paths generated by anchors break the authentication step.
+SOPS uses the path to a value as additional data in the AEAD encryption, and thus dynamic paths generated by anchors break the authentication step.

 JSON and TEXT file types do not support anchors and thus have no such limitation.